-In September 2019, the Compensation Committee, after a full evaluation and comprehensive review, decided to utilize the same criteria for the peer group for 2020 incentive compensation and base salary assessments as we used for 2019.
-The data used by the Compensation Committee to select the peer group was updated by Radford.
+In December 2020, the Compensation Committee, after a full evaluation and comprehensive review, reaffirmed the 2020 peer group for 2021 incentive compensation and base salary assessments.
+The Compensation Committee determined our peer companies taking into consideration information provided by Radford.

-As a result of this evaluation, the Compensation Committee determined that our peer group for 2020 satisfied the following criteria similar to our Company:
+As a result of this evaluation, the Compensation Committee determined that our peer group for 2021 satisfied the following criteria similar to our Company: